xwmx/nb/README.md

 Update?  [y/N]
 ```

-Updating the email and password only applies to subsequent commits.
+Updating the email and name only applies to subsequent commits.

-To use a different email and password from the beginning of a notebook's
+To use a different email and name from the beginning of a notebook's
 history, create the new notebook using
 [`nb notebooks add --config`](#notebooks) or
 [`nb notebooks init --config`](#notebooks).